 In this post, we have illustrated How to Tweak Paging File for better Windows 11 or 10 Performance, its basic concepts furthermore customization methods.

-Basics of Paging File in Windows 10
+Basics of Paging File in Windows 11 or 10

 Another name of the paging file is Virtual memory.
-When the real storage aka the physical RAM of your PC gets saturated, Windows consumes a space of your hard drive which is known as virtual memory.
+When the real storage aka the physical RAM of your PC gets repleted, Windows consumes space of your hard drive which is known as virtual memory.
 Let us explain this in a more simple way.
-Suppose you have a computer whose real storage capacity is 2 GB and you have installed various applications which result in needing more than 2.5 GB of memory.
-In this state what Windows do is that it consumes its own 2 GB memory and then put the free space of hard drive into utilization.
-This is known as virtual memory or in other terms paging file.
-Thus, depending on your active applications, Windows enlarge and contracts the paging file as needed.
+Suppose you have a computer whose RAM is 2 GB and you have installed various applications that result in needing more than 2.0GB of memory.
+In this state what Windows does is that it consumes the computer’s 2 GB memory and then utilizes free space of hard drive.
+This is known as virtual memory or in other term paging file.
+Thus, depending on your active applications, Windows enlarges and contracts the paging file as needed.
 Hence, when your computer uses paging file the performance of your computer slows down.
 Never miss this article – How to Customize Paging File Size for Disk Drives in Windows 10.

 - But, when you take out the paging file from the boot partition, Windows becomes unable to create a dump file.

 - In order to lower the rupture of the paging file, set the same number to the initial size and maximum size.
 See the below screenshot.
-This makes it certain that the file can not either expand or shrink and hence will avoid fragmentation.
+This makes it sure that the file can not either expand or shrink and hence will avoid fragmentation.

 Paging File size depends on the size of Physical memory of a computer.
 It can be lowest 1.5 times and highest 4 times of RAM.
-Suppose your PC has 1GB of Memory then Paging file size should start from initial 1.5 GB and the finish up to Maximum 4GB.
+Suppose your PC has 1GB of Memory then Paging file size should start from initial 1.5 GB and finish up to Maximum 4GB.
 If you believe in precise calculation then see the following table

-|Physical Memory||Paging File size / Virtual Memory
+|Paging File size / Virtual Memory